-The application to become an International Tour Operator for the 2019 TCS New York City Marathon is now closed and will open the summer of 2019 for 2020 ITO program NYRR events.
-Please read the requirements and other information below before applying.
+The application to become an Official International Tour Operator for 2020 NYRR events including the TCS New York City Marathon is opening soon.
+Be sure to read the requirements and other information below before applying.

 ITO Program Application Criteria

 - Tour Operator is expected to apply annually, even if returning, to be considered for the following year’s program.

 - Tour Operator must be licensed to do business in the country in which the tour operator intends to sell entries for NYRR events.